105.2 TANF Categorical Requirements

 105.262 ETANF Redeterminations

 If the adult’s or family’s circumstances change and the requirements or the current ETANF hardship criteria no longer apply, the CAO worker will explore eligibility for Extended TANF under another ETANF hardship criteria.
-Any change in hardship criteria requires a partial renewal, including completion of a new or updated AMR and update to eCIS to reflect the change in the hardship track.
+Any change in hardship criteria requires a partial redetermination, including completion of a new or updated AMR and update to eCIS to reflect the change in the hardship criteria.
 See Section 176.32 Determining Eligibility for Extended TANF.

-A partial renewal interview requires:
+A partial redetermination interview requires:

 55 Pa.
 Code § 133.23(b)(1)(iii)